fed135/ha-store/README.md

 --- | ---
 cacheHit | When the requested item is present in the microcache, or is already being fetched.
 Prevents another request from being created. cacheMiss | When the requested item is not present in the microcache and is not currently being fetched.
-A new request will be made. cacheFull | Whenever a store set is denied because process memory usage has reached its acceptable limit or the number of maximum records was reached for that store. coalescedHit | When a record query successfully hooks to the promise of the same record in transit. query | When a batch of requests is about to be sent. queryFailed | Indicates that the batch has failed.
+A new request will be made. cacheFull | Whenever a store set is denied because the maximum number of records was reached for that store. coalescedHit | When a record query successfully hooks to the promise of the same record in transit. query | When a batch of requests is about to be sent. queryFailed | Indicates that the batch has failed.
 Retry policy will dictate if it should be re-attempted.